smacke/ffsubsync/README.md

 # Future Work
 The prototype VLC patch is very experimental -- it was developed under pressure and just barely works.
-The clear next step for this project is a more robust integration with VLC, either directly in the VLC core, or as a plugin.
+I would love to see this project more robustly integrated with VLC, either directly in the VLC core, or as a plugin.
+If you or anyone you know has ideas for how to accomplish this, please let me know!

 # Credits
 This project would not be possible without the following libraries: